ubports/telegram-app/README.md

 ./bootstrap.sh

-It'll git clone both projects to the deps directory and build them.
+It'll git clone both projects to the deps directory and build them inside the click chroot.
 You can use same command to re-build, if you have changed them, too.

 #### Build Telegram for Ubuntu